-Any information collected by the Australian Sports Anti-Doping Authority (ASADA) on its forms (such as Doping Control forms or Athlete Whereabouts forms) will be maintained, used and disseminated by ASADA for the lawful purposes of carrying out its functions as authorised under the Australian Sports Anti-Doping Authority Act 2006 and the Australian Sports Anti-Doping Authority Regulations 2006.
+Any information collected by the Australian Sports Anti-Doping Authority (ASADA) on its forms (such as Doping Control forms or Athlete Whereabouts forms) will be maintained, used and disseminated by ASADA for the lawful purposes of carrying out its functions as authorised under the Australian Sports Anti-Doping Authority Act 2006 (ASADA Act) and the Australian Sports Anti-Doping Authority Regulations 2006 (ASADA Regulations).

 This Information Notice explains in more detail how your personal information will be used and processed to ensure harmonised, coordinated and effective anti-doping programs for detection, deterrence and prevention of doping.

 Your personal information is all information related to the Doping Control process, and administration of the NAD Scheme including, but not limited to intelligence, investigations, test distribution planning, athlete whereabouts, sample collection and handling, laboratory analysis, results management, hearings and appeals.